- 1 recipe basic pasta dough, recipe follows

-Prepare the pasta dough according to the recipe.
-Roll it out to the thinnest setting on a pasta rolling machine, then cut the resultant sheet into ribbons 1/4-inch wide.
-Place the ribbons on a sheet tray dusted with semolina and set aside, covered with clean, damp kitchen towels, until ready to cook.
+Roll out the pasta dough to the thinnest setting on a pasta machine.
+Cut the dough crosswise into 1/4-inch strips.
+Place the tagliatelle on a sheet tray that has been dusted with semolina flour, cover with a clean dish towel, and set aside until ready to use.

-Drop the tagliatelle into the boiling water and cook 1 minute.
-Drain the pasta, reserving the cooking liquid, and add to the pan with the mushrooms.
-Toss over high heat 1 minute to coat the pasta, adding a splash of the cooking water if necessary to keep the sauce from being too "tight".
-Add prosciutto and toss to mix.
-Serve immediately in 4 warmed pasta bowls, topped with Parmigiano-Reggiano.
+Cook the tagliatelle in the boiling water until tender yet al dente, about 2 minutes.
+Drain the pasta, reserving some of the cooking water, and add the pasta to the pan with the pancetta and the parsnips.
+Toss over high heat to coat the pasta, adding pasta cooking water if necessary to keep the sauce form getting too tight.
+Divide equally among 4 heated pasta bowls, grate Parmigiano-Reggiano over the top of each bowl, and serve immediately.